-Location of project: Counties in Arizona: Apache County, Coconino County, Mohave County, Navajo County, Pima County, Santa Cruz County, Yavapai County Expand all
+Location of project: Counties in Arizona: Apache County, Coconino County, Mohave County, Navajo County, Pima County, Santa Cruz County, Yavapai County Show all

-Location of residency: Counties in Arizona: Apache County, Coconino County, Mohave County, Navajo County, Pima County, Santa Cruz County, Yavapai County Expand allView website Save Need help writing this grant?
+Location of residency: Counties in Arizona: Apache County, Coconino County, Mohave County, Navajo County, Pima County, Santa Cruz County, Yavapai County Show allView website Save

 Tucson Electric Power and UniSource Energy Services are committed to investing in the communities where we live, work and play.
 Our Community Impact Grants are designed to provide a significant boost to local community assistance, education and environmental protection efforts.

 - Community Assistance/Limited income: programs and services for underserved members of the community including but not limited to at-risk persons, homelessness, domestic violence, poverty, foster care, child abuse prevention/treatment, etc.